Navy veteran from California has been held in Iran for months, mother says

 Breaking News Emails

-A Navy veteran from California has been in custody in Iran for more than five months, his family said Tuesday.
+Iran seized a Navy veteran from California five months ago while he was visiting the country and is still holding him on unspecified charges, his family said Tuesday.

-Michael R. White was captured by authorities in late July, when he was there to visit his Iranian girlfriend, the vet’s mom, Joanne White, told NBC News.
+Michael R. White was captured by authorities in late July, when he was there to visit his Iranian girlfriend, the veteran’s mom, Joanne White, told NBC News.

+White’s detention is bound to aggravate tensions between the two countries, which have soared since President Donald Trump withdrew the U.S. from an international nuclear agreement with Iran and reimposed punishing economic sanctions.

-The State Department is “aware of reports” of White’s detainment but declined further comment, officials said.
+The State Department is “aware of reports” of White’s detention but declined further comment, officials said.
 It was not immediately known how long White had been out of the Navy.

-Joanne White said she didn’t want to discuss her son’s detainment in detail for fear of putting him in any more danger.
+Joanne White said she didn’t want to discuss her son’s detention in detail for fear of putting him in any more danger.

 “I don’t want to say anything else at this time,” she said.